Buyer's Guide: How To Choose The Right Spy Camera

 If you opt for a voice recording spy camera make sure the audio playback quality is good.
 Some seemingly good spy cameras have had poor quality audio playback.
 And similar to a camera's lens depth and field of view; the audio will only record voices or noise at a certain distance from it – depending on the camera type.

-Important legal note: before you buy a spy camera with audio capability check your State or Country's laws on recording conversations.
+Important legal note: before you buy a spy camera with audio capability check your State or Country's hidden camera laws on recording conversations.
 Some States in the U.S. do not allow the recording of conversations unless both parties are aware they're being recorded.

 Wired or wireless or WIFI (internet based)

 Spy cameras can be wired, wireless, or used over an internet connection.
 A wired camera system is where the camera, storage unit and mains are directly connected via cable.
 A wireless spy camera is when the camera is detached physically from the recorder unit and the recordings are transmitted wirelessly to the storage device.
 An IP Spy Camera uses the technology of the internet, whereby the secretly installed home spy camera can be connected to remotely, using a mobile phone - even from another country.

 Why choose a wired spy camera?

 + If you intend having a hidden camera system installed on a permanent basis that doesn’t require moving.+ If you plan installing the covert camera in an area flooded with other wireless gadgets.
 Installing a wired camera will avoid signal interference that can reduce recording quality.